paulscherrerinstitute/snapshot/Readme.md

 files.
 From version 2.0.26 on, the request file can begin with a JSON configuration (see further down for details).

+> :warning: **"\*.req" files are deprecated**: Next release will remove support for these files, please use JSON/YAML file format.

 ```
 examplePv:test-1
 examplePv:test-2